18797project/CNN-LSTM_for_AMT/README.md

 # CNN-LSTM_for_AMT
+The Data folder in this project is not usable.
+For whole dataset, go to google drive link:

 The code includes some .py files

 preprocessing.py serves to read music pieces for dataset and convert to spectrom and label files, save them